 Seattle University's development as one of the Pacific Northwest's leading centers of higher education is closely interwoven with the history of Seattle and the Puget Sound area.
-It is the story of a continuing effort on the part of the University to serve the educational needs of a growing metropolitan community.
+It is also a story of a relentless effort on the part of the University to serve the educational needs of a growing metropolitan community.

 Like most universities whose roots go back a century or so, Seattle University had a humble and unpretentious beginning.
-It all started in 1890 when Bishop Aegidius Junger of the then Nesqually Diocese, concerned over the lack of educational opportunity for Catholic youth in the Seattle area, urged the Jesuits of the Rocky Mountain Mission territory to establish both a parish and a school in the young city.
-In response to repeated appeals, the mission superior sent Fathers Victor Garrand and Adrian Sweere from the Yakima station to make the establishment.
+In 1890, Bishop Aegidius Junger of the then Nisqually Diocese, concerned over the lack of educational opportunity for Catholic youth in the Seattle area, sent repeated requests to the Jesuits of the Rocky Mountain Mission territory to establish both a parish and a school in the young city.
+In response to the intrepid Bishop's appeals, Fathers Victor Garrand and Adrian Sweere arrived from the Yakima station in the spring of 1891.

-The two Jesuits arrived in Seattle in the spring of 1891 and immediately set about their task.
-They initially leased St. Francis Hall for their needs.
-This building, located at Sixth and Spring in downtown Seattle, had been constructed in the previous year by Fr.
+The two Jesuits immediately leased St. Francis Hall, a building that had been constructed at 6th and Spring in downtown Seattle the previous year by Fr.
 Francis X. Prefontaine, the area's first resident priest.
-In these quarters, rededicated as the parish and school of the Immaculate Conception, the Jesuit co-founders began their modest educational effort.
-They were aided in this effort by two Holy Names sisters who served as full-time teachers.
+Rededicating the building as the parish and school of the Immaculate Conception, and aided by two Holy Names sisters serving as full-time teachers, the good Fathers began their modest educational effort.